 In recent decades there has been an explosion in mindfulness-based interventions, but we still know relatively little about the ways different types and durations of contemplative practice influence actual health outcomes.
 This study compares mindfulness training with general health training to assess the value or unique results various contemplative practices can add to mainstream health improvement programs.
+We are particularly interested in how contemplative practices could affect individuals diagnosed with asthma.
 If successful, the results from this project could be used to encourage the use of mindfulness practices, in tandem with traditional asthma medications, to achieve better asthma control.

 Led by a team of researchers belonging to the Wisconsin Center for the Neuroscience and Psychophysiology of Meditation, this study examines the impact of two common meditation practices: mindfulness meditation and loving-kindness meditation, also called compassion meditation.
 The study gathers data from approximately 270 participants from three groups: long-term meditators, participants with no previous meditation experience and participants with no previous meditation experience who also have asthma.

 Participants with no previous meditation experience are randomly assigned to a Mindfulness-Based Stress Reduction (MBSR) class, a health and well-being class, or a wait-list control group.
 Participants with asthma will be randomly assigned only to MBSR or a wait-list control group.
 Participants will complete many of the same measures throughout the course of the study, which will afford Center researchers and colleagues a comprehensive view of changes produced specifically by meditation practice, changes associated more generally with interventions designed to promote well-being and changes that may be the result of repeating tests across multiple occasions.
 The inclusion of both novice and experienced meditators provides a wide range of meditation practice experience within the study, allowing scientists to explore dose-related effects.